How to make a good first impression with your website’s homepage

 Finally, it should be tested.
 Something as important as your main message shouldn’t be left to gut feelings and guesswork.
 Test ways that your language can be more precise or try different approaches to conveying the value of your products and services to the user.

 2. Heighten user experience by streamlining navigation

 The number one priority of the user is to find what they’re looking for as fast as possible.
-The reason they’re coming to your site in the first place is because you have the solution to their problem or can fulfill their needs – so don’t keep them waiting.
+The reason they’re coming to your site in the first place is because you have the solution to their problem or can fulfil their needs – so don’t keep them waiting.
 The goal of your website should be to satisfy their desire for a quick, easy browsing process and navigation is an important part of that.

 From a visual perspective, the navigation should be readily identifiable and located in a logical position on the homepage.
-So keep it simple, clear and tidy with a flat architecture, which puts most of the content within reach in only one or two clicks.
+So keep it simple, clean and tidy with a flat architecture, which puts most of the content within reach in only one or two clicks.
 This will avoid unnecessary complexity and increase the chances of your visitors staying longer on your site.

 3. Develop a clear focus with a logical layout